kalviumcommunity/S68_FictionalNameFog/README.md

 Added entity data to Mongo, and connected to the Mongo Database.

 ### CRUD Operations
-Created CRUD operations (GET, POST, PUT, DELETE) and tested with Bruno API Testing
+Created CRUD operations (GET, POST, PUT, DELETE) and tested with Bruno API Testing.

+### Base Frontend Setup
+Created Vite setup for frontend and created a landing page with 4 buttons based on Key Features.